Jump To the Part You Need

 While everyone knows Apple goods are made in China, most fail to understand is that due to the Chinese tax system, the price of goods at a wholesaler are 99% of the times higher than back in the States.
 Apple is very well known for the superb monitoring of their sub manufacturing companies.
 They detail where everything goes — all the way down to the last bolt.
 Despite otherwise, the Apple authorized manufacturers are unable to provide genuine products.
 Such products are genuinely fake and nothing else.
 Shenzhen is filled with runners who travel back and forth from Hong Kong buying Apple products.

-All these problems when importing from China are all in place.
+All these problems when importing from China are fairly common in the product development process and manufacturing.
 It would be up to you to adjust how to fight them and make your business succeed despite these roadblocks.
 With genuine Apple products out of the question when importing from China, simply focus on other products you may find in trade fairs.
 Make the most of the opportunity in trade fairs and find partners and clients which can be trusted with your business plan moving forward.